CartoDB/cartodb/doc/frontend/org.md

 # organizations

-this document contains some notes on how to work with backbone models realted to organization
+this document contains some notes on how to work with backbone models related to organization

 ## models related to organization